 - Low muscle mass: Lack of strength, difficulty exercising, a thin or frail body.

 - Liver disease: Inflamed liver, which may cause pain in the upper right side of the abdomen, fatigue, or nausea.

 - Diet-related: Feeling faint or dizzy, losing weight.

-A medical professional will test creatinine levels as part of a diagnosis if other symptoms are present, and a test is needed.
+A medical professional may test creatinine levels as part of an evaluation if needed.

-High levels of creatinine usually mean that there is too much creatine in the body, or that creatinine is not being filtered and removed from the body properly.
+High creatinine levels usually mean that there is too much creatine in the body or that creatinine is not being filtered and removed from the body properly.

 Low creatinine levels may indicate various different conditions, so a doctor will use test results alongside other checks to work out what the underlying issue could be.

-If low creatinine levels, alongside other symptoms, show that someone may have liver disease, treatment is likely to start with medication and lifestyle changes.
+In cases of low creatinine levels due to liver disease, treatment may involve medication or lifestyle changes.
 These changes could include eating a more healthful diet and giving up alcohol.